All photographs by Nyimas Laula

 Bali.
 When you read that word you probably imagine looking out onto glistening oceans from a warm, sandy beach.
 But that shimmer isn't as tranquil as it first seems.
 Those specks of light are actually specks of trash.

 It's garbage season, a period between November and March each year when the shores of paradise are flooded with an extra wave of plastic pollution due to the massive monsoon rains that occur.
 And this problem is only getting worse.

 In a 2015 study, Indonesia was ranked as the second-worst country worldwide for its management of plastic waste.
 Less than half the plastic waste Bali produces is managed responsibly, with only 4% getting recycled.
 And it is this poor management of plastic pollution that now threatens the island's beauty.

-As an Indonesian photojournalist based out of Jakarta and Bali, Nyimas has extensively covered the plastic pollution in Bali, with her first work on the issue dating back to 2016.
-Since then she has worked with Reuters, The New York Times, National Geographic and VICE, informing a global audience about the issue and both directly and indirectly playing a big role in the fight against plastic pollution.
+As an Indonesian photojournalist based out of Jakarta and Bali, Nyimas has extensively covered plastic pollution in Bali, with her first work on the issue dating back to 2016.
+Since then, she has worked with Reuters, The New York Times, National Geographic and VICE, informing a global audience about the issue and both, directly and indirectly, playing a big role in the fight against plastic pollution.

 Laula's work and knowledge of the subject have only grown since then, and she is now at the forefront of documenting the developing crisis of plastic pollution in Bali.

 Bali has been devastated by plastic pollution from both an ecological and economic standpoint.

 "I can't speak for Balinese as I have been only living here for four years, but personally, I think the plastic pollution has greatly affected Bali.
 More than half of Bali's economy depends on tourism, and as the pollution gets worse during 'trash season' in November-March, the most popular beaches on the west coast become polluted."